serverless-components/graphql/README.md

 ## Extend Existing API

-If the `appId` input variable is provided this component will extending an existing AppSync API:
+If the `appId` input variable is provided this component will extend an existing AppSync API:

 ```yml
 inputs: